 OSBORNE: Often it goes on as long as - STANHOPE: - as long as the hero's a hero.
 OSBORNE: It often goes on all through life.

-Either 6 (a) Explore the ways in which Sherriff makes this such a dramatic and revealing moment in the play.
-[40]
+Either 6 (a) What do you think makes this such a dramatic and important moment in the play?